WOLFRAM LANGUAGE TUTORIAL

 Using keystrokes, enter the formula (see "Entering Input in Notebooks").

 Press Ctrl+) or Ctrl+0 to end the formula.

 You can copy and paste entire cells into other cells.
 For example, you can include typeset formulas from input cells or embed graphics in a text cell.

 Choose .
 Position the cursor or select some text.

-Mathematica can hyphenate words in text cells if you set Hyphenation->True.
-When command names are long, Mathematica uses a special continuation character () to break the name.
+The Wolfram System can hyphenate words in text cells if you set Hyphenation->True.
+When command names are long, the Wolfram System uses a special continuation character () to break the name.
 You can control hyphenation using the Option Inspector.
 See "Option Inspector" for more information.

-To create a new cell in the most recent style, press Alt+Enter.
+- To create a new cell in the most recent style, press Alt+Return.
 The new cell will appear below the most recent cell.